-On July 27, 2020, the Company's S-Corporation election (the "S Election") was revoked by the Company's stockholders in connection with the Offering.
+On July 27, 2020, the Company's S-Corporation election was revoked by the Company's stockholders in connection with the Offering.
 As a result, the Company is now taxed at the corporate level as a C-Corporation for U.S federal and state income tax purposes.
-Prior to July 27, 2020, as the Company was taxed as an S-Corporation for U.S. federal income tax purposes and for most states, net income or loss was allocated to the stockholders and included on their income tax returns.
+Before July 27, 2020, as the Company was taxed as an S-Corporation for U.S. federal and most state income tax purposes, net income or loss was allocated to and included on the income tax returns of the S-Corporation stockholders.
 In certain states, the Company was taxed at the corporate level.
 Accordingly, the income tax provision or benefit was based on taxable income allocated to these states.

-In certain foreign jurisdictions, the Company was taxed at the corporate level.
-Similar to states, the income tax provision or benefit was based on taxable inco
+In foreign jurisdictions, our subsidiaries are generally taxed at the corporate level, and the income tax provision or benefit is based on income or loss sourced to these foreign jurisdictions at the tax rates applicable in those jurisdictions.